Career perspectives

 Job opportunities

 The demand for skilled managers within the construction industry is high, and still on the rise, both nationally and internationally.
-Many (construction) companies, from contractors, engineering or consultancy firms to governmental institutions, are in great need of professionals who can combine technical know-how with management skills.
+Many companies, from contractors, engineering or consultancy firms to governmental institutions, are in great need of professionals who can combine technical know-how with management skills.
+As a graduate with a specialisation in Construction Management & Engineering, you can look forward to great career opportunities.

 Depending on your interests and ambitions, there are a lot of different types of jobs you could fulfil.
-You could become a project manager at a large contractor or within a governmental organisation, or you might pursue a career as a consultant and advise organisations on various subjects, such as asset or tender management, circularity, or Building Information Modelling (BIM).
+You could become a project or process manager in construction, leading complex projects as a project manager, process coordinator, change manager or systems engineer, working with contractors, engineering firms or public authorities to manage planning, execution and stakeholder coordination.
+Alternatively, you might pursue a career as a consultant or technical specialist, advising organisations on topics like asset management, circular construction, tendering or Building Information Modelling (BIM), helping clients navigate challenges such as digitisation, sustainability and supply chain complexity with strategic and data-driven solutions.
 Whichever role you want to fulfil, after completing this specialisation, you will be able to find a job across the full spectrum of the building and construction industry.
-You might also opt for a career as a researcher within the University of Twente, other universities or research institutes (e.g. TNO).
+You might also opt for a career as a researcher or technological designer, pursuing a PhD or EngD, preparing you for a role in academia, applied research or high-level design within the industry.

 UT alumni with this specialisation currently work in various positions and organisations, for example: